stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This tooling is built as a [Copier](https://copier.readthedocs.io/en/stable/) template.
 Copier enables us to create new projects from the template, add the tooling to any existing project, and synchronize the copies of the tooling in our projects with newer versions as needed.

 The core is a single [Task](https://www.stuartellis.name/articles/task-runner/) file that Copier adds to projects.
 Task is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
 Each Taskfile is a YAML document that defines templates for the commands.
 Task uses a versioned and published schema so that we can [validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
-By design, we can replace the Taskfile with any other script or tool that generates the same commands.
+By design, we can replace Task with any other script or tool that generates the same commands.

 The tooling does not use or rely on the [stacks feature of HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 Since the _units_ are standard modules, they can be used with stacks or [any other orchestration](#what-about-dependencies-between-components) that you wish.